raylaijh/quick-boundary-ssh-demo/README.md

 ## Requirements

-1. SSH server
+1. A running SSH server
-2. Boundary cluster (Can be HCP Boundary)
+2. A running Boundary cluster (Can be HCP Boundary)
-3. Vault cluster (Can be HCP Vault)
+3. A running Vault cluster (Can be HCP Vault)
 4. Terminal with Terraform binary installed
 5. Terminal with Vault and Boundary binary installed (Tested with Boundary v0.11.0 and Vault v.1.11.2)